 As of Fall 2020, the program was renamed to the APSA Diversity Fellowship Program to better mirror language that reflects, encourages, and uplifts aspiring scholars of color, and to acknowledge the current and projected demographic shifts in racial and ethnic populations in the US.

-In many spaces, the term “minority” has become the default (instead of the terms “underrepresented group”) to talk about any group that is non-white.
+In many spaces, the term “minority” has become the default (instead of the term “underrepresented group”) to talk about any group that is non-white.
 The use of this term may serve to position groups of Black and Brown people in relation to non-Hispanic white people, who, according to the US Census, have historically been the majority racial/ethnic group.
 However, as the APSA Task Force Report on Political Science in the 21st Century (2011) states, by mid-century, the demographic distribution will look markedly different.
 In fact, the US Census projects that people of color, taken as a whole, will become the majority population in 2045.
 This demographic shift will come earlier for younger age cohorts.
-Despite these expected shifts, individual non-Hispanic white racial and ethnic groups still represent a smaller proportion of the population than their white counterparts and they continue to experience disparate comparative outcomes in health, wealth and professional and academic outcomes—namely they continue to be highly underrepresented in the social sciences.
+Despite these expected shifts, individual, historically marginalized racial and ethnic groups still represent a smaller proportion of the population than their white counterparts and they continue to experience disparate comparative outcomes in health, wealth and professional and academic outcomes—namely they continue to be highly underrepresented in the social sciences.

 The term “minority” can also reinforce the incorrect notion that Black and Brown people are in some way “minor” and as such, the issues affecting their communities are less worthy of consideration and merit by scholars and policy makers than that of their white peers, which is not the case.